christhesoul/christhesoul.github.io/_drafts/a-small-glass-of-cidr.md

 You get your network up and running, and forget about the 63k IP addresses that are unused.

+This seems pretty wasteful, but hindsight is a wonderful thing.
+Prior to this idea of big / medium / small networks – called Classful Networks – being introduced in 1981 (yep, that long ago), there only existed big networks.

 Now, if you're very mathematically astute, you may have noticed a pattern in those address numbers:

 <table>